Tommy-Geenexus/usb-dongle-control/README.md

 Android application for controlling USB audio dongles.

 ## Supported devices
-- FiiO KA13 (partial support, writing works but reading is not implemented)
+### Full support
-- FiiO KA5 (full support)
+- FiiO KA5
-- Moondrop Dawn 3.5mm (full support)
+- Moondrop Dawn 3.5mm
-- Moondrop Dawn 4.4mm (full support)
+- Moondrop Dawn 4.4mm
-- Moondrop Dawn Pro (full support)
+- Moondrop Dawn Pro
-- Moondrop Moonriver 2 TI (full support)
+- Moondrop Moonriver 2 TI

+### Partial support
+- FiiO KA13 (writing works but reading is not implemented)

+### E1DA #9038 series support (enable at your own risk!)
+Not included in releases, but partially implemented in app (my device died so no further testing is possible).
+You can build your own E1DA enabled releases by reverting [this commit](https://github.com/Tommy-Geenexus/usb-dongle-control/commit/a96a246af82ab05494a40ecbf03a141564bffc9e).

 ## Download
 <a href='https://github.com/Tommy-Geenexus/usb-dongle-control/releases/latest'><img alt='Get it on GitHub' height='80' src='https://s1.ax1x.com/2023/01/12/pSu1a36.png'/></a>